 What is Disability Discrimination?

 Signed into law in 1990, the Americans with Disabilities Act is a civil rights law that prohibits discrimination against individuals with disabilities in employment and all areas of public life.
-All private employers with 15 or more employees, state and local government, educations intuitions, employment agencies, and labor intuitions are covered.
+All private employers with 15 or more employees, state and local government, educations institutions, employment agencies, and labor institutions are covered.

 In 2008, the Americans with Disabilities Act Amendments Act (ADAAA) was passed to provide “a clear and comprehensive national mandate for the elimination of discrimination” and “clear, strong consistent, enforceable standards addressing discrimination.”
 An employee’s rights were broadened.
 For example, a person regarded as having a disability is now covered.
 Under the ADAAA, an individual with a disability is a person who: